 Pay attention to leading indicators

 There’s an exercise called Goals, Signals, and Measures that I’ve run with dozens of teams.
 For any goal (outcome), you determine what signals will indicate that you’re on the right path and what measures will confirm that the goal has been met.
-We need a similar approach to measuring a team’s effectiveness because outcomes are lagging indicators so we need some early signals to listen for.
+We need a similar method for measuring a team’s effectiveness, because outcomes are lagging indicators; we need some early signals to listen for.
 Here are a few ideas:

 - Map out (and celebrate) milestones.
 There’s nothing wrong with paying attention to how long it takes to achieve an outcome.
 Being able to say “We’re halfway to our goal of reducing customer support calls by 30 percent this year!” is great for morale – especially if you got there faster than expected.
 Likewise, knowing that you’re running behind generates urgency, which often leads to innovative thinking as you figure out how to get back on track.
-And btw, tracking milestones also forces you to build measurement into the work from the get-go, which helps you communicate progress to stakeholders in a way that feels concrete.
+And, by the way, tracking milestones also forces you to build measurement into your work from the get-go, which helps you communicate productivity growth to stakeholders in a way that feels concrete.

 - Build feedback loops.
 If an IT team wants to free up more time for special projects, they might set up a knowledge base so people can solve everyday issues themselves instead of raising a help desk ticket.
 The team can then look at how often the knowledge base articles are accessed and how often tickets are raised as signals that their strategy is working (or not).
 But feedback loops aren’t just for technical teams anymore.
 A publisher that wants to build a bigger audience might look at how often their content is shared on social media.
 A finance team that wants to improve its models might look at the delta between forecasted and actual results.
 And any team can go out and actually talk to customers.
 It’s scary, I know.
 But it works.